Lokua/p5/README.md

 > IMPORTANT!
 This project uses Git LFS

-A copy of ffmpeg must be available on your PATH.
+A copy of ffmpeg must be available on your PATH if you plan on recording animations.

 To get OSX to STFU about ffmpeg permissions run: